SouthGreenPlatform/VcfHunter/tutorial.md

  These values are followed by a column named *hetero*, which calculated the heterozygosity level in the window (proportion of heterozygous sites).
  Then, probalility to have at least 1, 2, 3, ... (depending on the --ploidy option) haplotypes for each group is rapported (Prob-H1-g3, Prob-H1-g1, Prob-H1-g2) for at least one haplotype and (Prob-H2-g3, Prob-H2-g1, Prob-H2-g2) for at least 2 haplotypes.
-The expected counted alleles of a group resulting from noise is calculated in all simulated accessions that have no contributors of these groups.
+The expected counted alleles of a group resulting from noise is calculated in all simulated accessions (in case of simulation) that have no contributors of these groups or based on the sum of the binomial expected values calculated as the number of time an allele of a group appear in individuals of other groups.
 The mean values are reported in columns named : *Loc-mu-noise-g3*, *Loc-mu-noise-g1*, *Loc-mu-noise-g2* and the coresponding standard deviation can be found in columns named : *Loc-sd-noise-g3*, *Loc-sd-noise-g1*, *Loc-sd-noise-g2*.
  The maximal variance is also reported in column *Loc-max-sd-noise*.
 These values allowed to calculate the probability that the counted alleles of a group is from noise and these values are reported in column named: *Prob-noise-g3*, *Prob-noise-g1*, *Prob-noise-g2*.